 from forze.application.execution import Deps, DepsPlan, ExecutionRuntime, LifecyclePlan

-from forze_fastapi.handlers import register_exception_handlers
+from forze_fastapi.exceptions import register_exception_handlers

 from forze_fastapi.openapi import register_scalar_docs